An In-Depth Look at MonaLisa Touch

 Menopause Changes the Vagina

 This is a broad statement, but it’s also true.
 To better understand, let’s take a look at life before menopause.
-During this time, when estrogen levels are in strong supply, vaginal lining is thick, well-lubricated, and properly folded to allow stretching, like an accordion.
+During this time, when estrogen levels are in strong supply, the vaginal lining is thick, well-lubricated, and properly folded to allow stretching, like an accordion.

 The Unspoken Toll